alire-project/alire/doc/configuration.md

   - `--set` Set a configuration option
   - `--unset` Unset a configuration option
   - `--global` Set and Unset global configuration instead of the local one
-  - `--builtins-doc` Print Markdown documention of the built-in configuration options
+  - `--builtins-doc` Print Markdown list of built-in configuration options

  Examples: